apache/sling-whiteboard/saml-handler/README.md

 ### Requirements
 - Java 11
 - Sling 11 or 12
-- The bundle will not activate without [org.apache.jackrabbit.oak-auth-external](https://mvnrepository.com/artifact/org.apache.jackrabbit/oak-auth-external)
 - An external SAML2 identity provider

 ### User Management
 User management is based on the OSGi bundle configuration and SAML2 Assertion
   - Upon successful authentication, a user is created
   - The user may be added to a JCR group membership under certain conditions:
-    - An OSGI config is set `saml2groupMembershipAttr` with the value of the group membership attribute
+    - This bundle has an OSGI config `saml2groupMembershipAttr` set with the value of the name of the SAML group membership attribute.
-    - The users' assertion contains an attribute where the key is value of `saml2groupMembershipAttr` and the attribute value is an existing JCR group.
+    - The users SAML assertion contains an attribute matching the configuration above
-   Note that if the assertion group membership attribute value contains values that are not existing JCR groups, then the value is ignored.
+    - The value of the users group membership attribute is a name of an existing JCR group
-  - Other user attributes from the assertion may be configured.
-This allows profile properties such as given name, family name, email, and phone which are leased by the Identity Provider and added to the JCR User's properties.
-Such attributes are configured by setting `syncAttrs` to the corresponding attribute keys.
+  - `syncAttrs` can be used to synchronize user properties released by the IDP for profile properties such as given name, family name, email, and phone.